What to expect

 - All this will help me get the whole picture of what is happening with your breastfeeding situation.

 - I’ll provide you with information, techniques and suggestions to help.
-I may show you breastfeeding videos, give you information sheets/links to articles, and a list of instructions to help you remember what we discussed during our session.
+I may show you breastfeeding videos, links to articles, and a list of suggestions to help you remember what we discussed during our session.
 I’ll also provide you with referrals to trusted preferred providers if needed.

 - Together we will create a plan that works best for you and your family!